 Operations Select the synchronization policy.

-- Add/Change: synchronizes only the added or changed data from the source bucket to the destination bucket.
+- Add/Change: OSS synchronizes the added or changed data from the source bucket to the destination bucket.

-- Add/Delete/Change: synchronizes all data changes such as the creation, overwriting, and deletion of objects from the source bucket to the destination bucket.
+- Add/Delete/Change: OSS synchronizes all data changes such as the creation, overwriting, and deletion of objects from the source bucket to the destination bucket.

 - Yes: OSS synchronizes historical data to the destination bucket.